 Diet for the first few weeks

-It is advisable to stick to soft food until your mouth heals completely.
+It is advisable to stick to soft food until your mouth heals completely says this dentist in Vienna.
 In normal cases, people can start having soft and easily digestible food by day three.
 You can have bone broths and Greek yogurt.
 They are a rich source of minerals like calcium, zinc that aid the healing process.
 Mashed potatoes give the additional energy as you feel tired and weak after surgery.

 Similarly, scrambled eggs are a source of omega-3 fatty acids, high-quality protein, and minerals.
 Instead of frying and roasting vegetables, you can boil and mash them.
 You can smash pumpkins, carrots, add some cheese, or combine them with soft instant oatmeal.
 Fruits like apple, banana, and avocado could be mashed and added with ice-cream to have a delicious dessert.
 You can make sauces and puree with fruits and eat them with soft pancakes.
 Slowly you can start having portions of macaroni, mushrooms, hummus, and even fish.
 If you wish to make things tastier, you could add cottage cheese to almost everything, right from soups to pasta.